-Many organisations are finding the effectiveness of strategies that used to drive performance beginning to decline-in response to this demand for tangible outcomes across the board.
+Many organizations are finding the effectiveness of strategies that used to drive performance beginning to decline-in response to this demand for tangible outcomes across the board.
 Indeed, 61% of marketers rank lead generation as their top challenge (Hubspot, 2024).

 Navigating B2B lead generation marketing in such an environment requires a strategic approach that goes beyond tactical results.
-While meeting sales targets is crucial, organisations must also prioritise long-term investments to both create and capture demand and adapt to the evolving market dynamics.
+While meeting sales targets is crucial, organizations must also prioritize long-term investments to both create and capture demand and adapt to the evolving market dynamics.

-By focusing solely on immediate outcomes, organisations risk prioritising lead quantity over quality, which can dilute the effectiveness of lead gen efforts.
+By focusing solely on immediate outcomes, organizations risk prioritizing lead quantity over quality, which can dilute the effectiveness of lead gen efforts.

-Adopting this narrow focus not only undermines the sustainability of marketing strategies but also hampers an organisation's ability to stay competitive in the long run.
+Adopting this narrow focus not only undermines the sustainability of marketing strategies but also hampers an organization's ability to stay competitive in the long run.
 Therefore, striking a balance between short-term goals and long-term strategic investments with demand is essential.